Skip to content

 This is Bill.
 Bill loves mustard too.
 Weird.

 About a month later, I used the Bernardin recipe for Cranberry Mustard to make and can my own, much of which I gave for gifts.
 Of the jars I kept, I enjoyed several turkey/spinach sandwiches in 2018.
-Last year I also made the Fresh Preserving recipe for Oktoberfest Beer Mustard, which was a hit among those that I gifted it to, but also for my husband and me as well.
+Last year I also made the Fresh Preserving recipe for Oktoberfest Beer Mustard, which was a hit among those that I gifted it to, but also for my husband and me.

-This started my obsession with making my own mustard.
-Let me tell you though, I don’t really think it saves money.
+This started my obsession with making my mustard.
+Let me tell you though, I don’t think it saves money.
 Mustard seeds and ground mustard, in the quantity that you need them to make mustard, aren’t cheap!
 But, the end product is so delicious, not to mention the satisfaction of knowing you MADE it … it’s worth it, at least to me.

 Mustard Mania 2018